-The table below lists the state-level reform ballot questions of 2018 and how those initiatives fared in the counties Trump won by 25 percentage points or more in 2016.
-Reform measures won in 66% of the nearly 500 such “Trump Counties;” the aggregate vote count in these counties was 57% in favor of election reform.
+The table below lists some of the state-level reform ballot questions of 2018 and how those initiatives fared in the counties Trump won by 25 percentage points or more in 2016.
+Reform measures won in 63% of the more than 400 such “Trump Counties;” the aggregate vote count in these counties was 57% in favor of election reform.

 Some caveats need mentioning.
 Anti-voter ballot questions did win in two states – Arkansas and North Carolina both passed voter ID requirements, and there are limits to the conclusions that can be drawn from this various data.
 But at a minimum the data provide an important indicator of bi-partisan support for election reform in a substantial cross-section of the country.